mikedilger/mosaic-spec/docs/bootstrap.md

 There are three defined server usages:

-* **Outbox** - Outbox servers are where users publish public records meant to be read by anyone who is following the person's public content.
+* **Outbox** - Outbox servers are where users _publish_ public records meant to be read by anyone who wishes to.
 The [key schedule](keyschedule.md) and [profile](profile.md) are published here.

-* **Inbox** - Inbox servers are where users receive records that reference them, and where other users can follow replies to messages created by them.
+* **Inbox** - Inbox servers are where users _receive_ records that reference them, and where other users can follow replies to the user's messages which are posted here by other people.

-* **Encryption** - Encryption servers function like an inbox but handle private encrypted messages (defined outside of Mosaic core) that only the user can read back.
+* **Encryption** - Encryption servers function like _inbox_ servers but handle private encrypted messages (defined outside of Mosaic core) that only the user can read back.

+There MAY be other ways to use servers and thus there MAY be other types of server usages.
+However, such other server usages are not published in this bootstrap record.
+Applications can publish a regular record to the users <t>outbox</t> listing additional application specific servers as necessary.

+If there is a strong case for including additional server usages here in the base Mosaic spec, it may be added here prior to the 1.0 freeze.

 Outbox is indicated by bit 0 (`1<<0`) in the character.
 A 1 bit means the server is an outbox server.